portableant/museologi.st/content/projects/phish.md

 ---
 section: projects
 title: Phish and ChYpPS
+description: An AHIF funded project with Addenbrooke's Hospital to create a digital archive of the work of the ChYpPS team
 institution: The Fitzwilliam Museum
 funders:
   - Arts and Humanities Impact Fund, Cambridge University